Women’s Financial Empowerment podcast series

 00:20:04:22 - 00:20:32:02

 The answer is not a one size fits all answer.
 It's really going to depend on your lifestyle, on the balance of your savings and your personal circumstances.
-So in this case, this is where it really pays to get good quality, personalized financial advice.
+So in this case, this is where it really pays to get good quality, personalised financial advice.
 So I would be getting that from a suitably qualified financial adviser.
 But look, I know I can't give a specific answer, but what I will say is there's plenty of options around how you can use your super fund.

 00:20:32:04 - 00:20:51:17

 Some people decide they want to take it out as a lump sum and pay off big debts like their mortgage.
-I've certainly seen people use it to buy that caravan and become a gray nomad.
+I've certainly seen people use it to buy that caravan and become a grey nomad.
 Others will decide, No, I want to convert it into what's called a a like a pension or an annuity and live off the income of that.

 00:20:51:20 - 00:21:09:04